IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/metadata-global-attributes.md

 - Geosynchronous Investigations
 - Ground-Based Investigations

-**MODS --- recommended**
+## MODS

-This attribute is a standard global attribute which is used to denote the history of modifications made to the CDF data set.
+  (Recommended) This attribute is a standard global attribute which is used to denote the history of modifications made to the CDF data set.
 The Metadata Object Description (MODS) attribute should contain a description of all significant changes to the data set.
 This attribute is not directly tied to Data_version, but each version produced will contain the relevant modifications.
 This attribute can have as many entries as necessary to contain the desired information.

-**Parents --- optional**
+## Parents

-This attribute lists the parent CDF(s) for files of derived and merged data sets.
+  (Optional) This attribute lists the parent CDF(s) for files of derived and merged data sets.
 Subsequent entry values are used for multiple parents.
 The syntax for a CDF parent would be *e.g.* "CDF>logical_file_id."

-**PI_affiliation --- required**
+## PI_affiliation

-This attribute value should include a recognizable abbreviation.
+  (Required) This attribute value should include a recognizable abbreviation.

-**PI_name --- required**
+## PI_name

-This attribute value should include first initial and last name.
+  (Required) This attribute value should include first initial and last name.

 ## Project
 (Required)
 This attribute identifies the name of the project and indicates ownership.
 For ISTP missions and investigations, the value used is "ISTP>International Solar-Terrestrial Physics."
 For the Cluster mission, the value is "STSP Cluster>Solar Terrestrial Science Programmes, Cluster."
 Other acceptable values are "IACG>Inter-Agency Consultative Group," "CDAWxx>Coordinated Data Analysis Workshop xx", and "SPDS>Space Physics Data System."
 Others may be defined in the future.
 This attribute can be multi-valued if the data has been supplied to more than one project.

-**Rules_of_use --- recommended**
+## Rules_of_use

-Text containing information on, {\it e.g.} citability and PI access restrictions.
+  (Recommended) Text containing information on, {\it e.g.} citability and PI access restrictions.
 This may point to a World Wide Web page specifying the rules of use.

-**Skeleton_version --- optional**
+## Skeleton_version

-This is a text attribute containing the skeleton file version number.
+  (Optional) This is a text attribute containing the skeleton file version number.
 This is a required attribute for Cluster, but for IACG purposes it exists if experimenters want to track it.

-**Software_version --- optional**
+## Software_version

-This is a required attribute for Cluster, but for IACG purposes it exists if experimenters want to track it.
+  (Optional) This is a required attribute for Cluster, but for IACG purposes it exists if experimenters want to track it.

 ## Source_name

-Required
-This attribute identifies the mission or investigation that contains the sensors.
+(Required) This attribute identifies the mission or investigation that contains the sensors.
 For ISTP, this is the mission name for spacecraft missions or the investigation name for ground-based or theory investigations.
 Both a long name and a short name are provided.
 This attribute should be single valued.
 Examples:

-Â· "GEOTAIL>Geomagnetic Tail"
+- "GEOTAIL>Geomagnetic Tail"

-Â· "WIND>Wind Interplanetary Plasma Laboratory"
+- "WIND>Wind Interplanetary Plasma Laboratory"

-Â· "DARN>Dual Auroral Radar Network"
+- "DARN>Dual Auroral Radar Network"

-Â· "GOES_7>Geostationary Operational Environmental Satellite 7"
+- "GOES_7>Geostationary Operational Environmental Satellite 7"

-Â· "IMP-8>Interplanetary Monitoring Platform"
+- "IMP-8>Interplanetary Monitoring Platform"

-Â· "LANL1989_046>Los Alamos National Laboratory 1989"
+- "LANL1989_046>Los Alamos National Laboratory 1989"

-Â· "C1>Cluster Satellite No 1"
+- "C1>Cluster Satellite No 1"

-**spase_DatasetResourceID --- recommended**
+## spase_DatasetResourceID

-Unique dataset identifier assigned by [SPASE](http://www.spase-group.org/), of the form spase://<NAMING_AUTHORITY>/<UNIQUE_ID>, where <UNIQUE_ID> is the ID assigned to the SPASE resource record for the dataset in the [SPASE system](http://www.spase-group.org/) by a SPASE <NAMING_AUTHORITY>.
+  (Recommended) Unique dataset identifier assigned by [SPASE](http://www.spase-group.org/), of the form spase://<NAMING_AUTHORITY>/<UNIQUE_ID>, where <UNIQUE_ID> is the ID assigned to the SPASE resource record for the dataset in the [SPASE system](http://www.spase-group.org/) by a SPASE <NAMING_AUTHORITY>.
 The SPASE resource record provides metadata about the dataset, including pointers to locations holding the data.

-**TEXT --- required**
+## TEXT

-This attribute is a standard global attribute which is a text description of the experiment whose data is included in the CDF.
+  (Required) This attribute is a standard global attribute which is a text description of the experiment whose data is included in the CDF.
 A reference to a journal article(s) or to a World Wide Web page describing the experiment is essential and constitutes the minimum requirement.
 A written description of the data set is also desirable.
 This attribute can have as many entries as necessary to contain the desired information.

-**Time_resolution --- recommended**
+## Time_resolution

-specifies time resolution of the file, *e.g.,* "3 seconds."
+  (Recommended) Specifies time resolution of the file, e.g., "3 seconds."

-**TITLE --- optional**
+## TITLE

-This attribute is a standard global attribute which is a title for the data set, *e.g.,* "Geotail EPIC Key Parameters."
+  (Optional) This attribute is a standard global attribute which is a title for the data set, *e.g.,* "Geotail EPIC Key Parameters."

-**Validate --- optional**
+## Validate

-Details to be specified.
+  (Optional) Details to be specified.
 This attribute is written by software for automatic validation of features such as the structure of the CDF file on a simple pass/fail criterion.
 The software will test that all expected attributes are present and, where possible, have reasonable values.
 The syntax is likely to be of the form "test>result>where done>date."
 It is not the same as data validation.